-Many colleges and other entities now offer web based medical assistant distance education programs where all, or most of the required course work (hybrid courses) is read and submitted online; related online courses cover biology, medical computer applications, word processing, computer sciences, economics, English composition, pharmacology, medical terminology, anatomy and physiology, which all falls into the medical assisting field.
+Many vocational training institutions now offer Internet based medical assistant distance education programs where all, or most (hybrid courses) of the required course work is read and submitted online; typically such courses cover biology, medical computer applications, word processing, computer sciences, economics, English composition, pharmacology, medical terminology, anatomy and physiology, which all falls into the medical assisting field.

-Being a smart consumer pays off when choosing vocational training programs, especially those offered online.
+Being a smart consumer pays off when choosing vocational training programs online.

 To protect yourself, make sure you understand the definition of a certified medical assistant and the medical assistant certification process and know how to locate qualified training institutions to your earn medical assistant credentials, otherwise you might wind up with a piece of paper that is not worth your money and time.
 Realize that fake schools and diploma mills do exist and therefore, do your research diligently and thoroughly.